 2020.
-He acknowledged further the possibility that the harm, or risk of harm, to the nine patients that became SAIs under Dr. Hughes in 2020, may have been avoided had this been done, and that's at TRA-01682.
-These are but a handful of examples of many such instances of sometimes difficult but entirely necessary and appropriate and helpful self-reflection.

-Looking beyond individual witnesses to the Trust itself, you will recall that also on Day 6 of the hearings, Mr. Wolfe, in his opening statement to the Inquiry, offered the following profound call or challenge to all of those involved in the Inquiry:

-15 "The conduct of a public inquiry such as this can act 10:25 16 as a watershed moment.
-If those who are to participate 17 are prepared to engage cooperatively, authentically and 18 in a spirit of openness and if they actively reflect 19 upon what they, as well as their colleagues, could have 20 done differently or better, there will be a genuine 10:25 21 opportunity to change heal thcare provision in Northern 22 Ireland for the better."

-24At the very other end of the Inquiry, on Day 91,25superficially in answer to questions posed at that26point by Mr. Wolfe but perhaps also in answer to the27broader call or challenge he laid down on Day 6,28Dr.
-O'Kane offered her reflection on the Trust's29Inquiry experience, and this is at TRA-11890, and I preface this quote by giving you notice that I have edited out of it, just for completeness' sake and for clarity, I have edited out of it the verbal tick that so many of us here suffer from, of filling pauses with the phrase "you know".
+He acknowledged further the possibility that the 1 2 harm, or risk of harm, to the nine patients that became 3 SAIs under Dr. Hughes in 2020, may have been avoided had this been done, and that's at TRA-01682.
+4 5 These are but a handful of examples of many such 10:24 instances of sometimes difficult but entirely necessary 6 7 and appropriate and helpful self-reflection.
+8 9 Looking beyond individual witnesses to the Trust 10 itself, you will recall that also on Day 6 of the 10.25hearings, Mr. Wolfe, in his opening statement to the 11 12 Inquiry, offered the following profound call or 13 challenge to all of those involved in the Inquiry: 14 15 "The conduct of a public inquiry such as this can act 10:25 16 as a watershed moment.
+If those who are to participate are prepared to engage cooperatively, authentically and 17 18 in a spirit of openness and if they actively reflect 19 upon what they, as well as their colleagues, could have 20 done differently or better, there will be a genuine 10:25 21 opportunity to change heal thcare provision in Northern Ireland for the better."
+22 23 At the very other end of the Inquiry, on Day 91, 24 superficially in answer to questions posed at that 25 10.26point by Mr. Wolfe but perhaps also in answer to the 26 27 broader call or challenge he laid down on Day 6.
+Dr. O'Kane offered her reflection on the Trust's 28 preface this quote by giving you notice that I have edited out of it, just for completeness' sake and for clarity, I have edited out of it the verbal tick that so many of us here suffer from, of filling pauses with the phrase "you know".
 So, as I say, if you want to read the full, unvarnished or unpolished transcript, it's TRA-11890.
 And Dr. O'Kane said: